ljeanner/azure-ipaas-workshop/docs/workshop.md

 }
 ```

-We need to transform the message from JSON to XML because XSLT is designed to operate on XML data.
+To simplify the Json object transformation process, we'll use the powerful capabilities of XSLT to manipulate the structure of the data.
-Since XSLT requires XML as input to perform transformations, converting the JSON message into XML format allows us to leverage XSLTs powerful capabilities to manipulate and restructure the data as needed for the target system.
+However, the use of XSLT requires to manipulate XML data, and we'll need to first transform the Json to an XML format, to apply the XSLT transformation, and back to a Json formatted data for the target system.

 We will use a `Compose` action with a function to transform the JSON message into an XML format.